mrtztg/azure-104-notes/README.md

 - Can prevent deletion or modification at Subscription level, Resource Group level, or Resource level
 - Navigate to **Settings > Locks** menu, and add either **Read-Only** or **Delete** lock type
 - These locks help protect critical resources from accidental deletion or modification
-- **Delete lock behavior**: Delete lock prevents deletion but does NOT prevent moving resources to another resource group (moving is not a deletion operation)
+- **Move operations**: Resource locks (Read-only and Delete) do NOT block move operations — Delete lock on a resource or target resource group does not prevent resources from being moved into or out of that group

 ### 📋 Azure Policy